murrayo/sp-check/README.md

 ## Create docker container

+The docker container uses Alpine Linux (about 45MB)

 - `cd` to folder with source files
 - build container `docker build --no-cache -t sp_check .`
 - run the container, pointing at a pButtons or SystemPerformance file, e.g: